Product documentation

 Archive folder Archive folder name of the location where the imported file(s) will be moved to after being processed

 Note Folder/file location locations very per individual customer setup in Azure.
 Azure setup is the reponsiblity of the customer/partner.
 If needed a permier service can be offered for assistance in the setup.
-Contact HSO Innovation for further details.
+Contact HSO for further details.

 Once the setup has been completed it is now possible to upload Bank statement to the Azure file location.